 To cut down on the smoke, power up an electric barbecue

-If you’re trying to go green, there’s a new trend in town: electric barbecues.
-True, it may take that charming eye-watering, all-your-clothes-smell-like-smoke appeal out of the traditional grilling technique — but this way you can save the world and enjoy your sausages in one tasty fell swoop.
+If, like us, you’re always trying to go green, then we’ve got good news for you (and for the planet, too).
+Electric barbecues may take that charmingly eye-watering, all-your-clothes-smell-like-smoke appeal out of the traditional grilling technique — but this way you can save the world and enjoy your sausages in one tasty fell swoop.